-With my occupation (as a public information officer for the Nebraska Game and Parks Commission) and through my personal social media accounts, I am asked frequently about “why I hunt.”
+With my occupation (as a longtime communications and marketing specialist at the Nebraska Game and Parks Commission) and through my personal social media accounts, I am still continually asked: “Why do you hunt?”

 The answer is not a simple one.
 And, no, “it ain’t about the killin’ or just shootin’ guns.”
 Nothing, nothing could be further from the truth!

 There are many reasons why I like to hunt.

 And, I want to share them with you.
 Maybe you will understand the lifestyle of hunting better.
 Here they are:

 I hunt because I like tradition and having my soul hard-wired as a descendant of prairie pioneers and others who hunted for food

 I hunt because I like to have fun meeting new friends, reconnecting with old ones, staying close to family members and interacting with landowners, our great Nebraska farmers and ranchers